What Engine Does McLaren Use in F1?

 1968-1982: Ford-Cosworth DFV Era

 McLaren rose with the Ford-Cosworth DFV (Double Four Valve), a key engine of the time for many teams.
 In 1974, Emerson Fittipaldi won the drivers' title and McLaren took the constructors' title with Ford power.
-James Hunt won the 1976 drivers' title by a tight margin, again with a Ford engine.
+James Hunt won the 1976 drivers' title by a narrow margin, again with a Ford engine.

 This period helped build McLaren's standing in F1 and showed how a strong, reliable engine can shape results.
 The DFV defined an era, and McLaren used it to great effect.